sungold

 Net metering: Generating more electricity can increase your net metering returns.
 Net metering allows you to exchange excess energy from your solar panels for a credit on your electricity bill.

 Battery Storage: The best solar cells can serve as temporary power sources during power outages.
-Having most efficient solar panels can help you replenish your battery quickly after use.
+Having the most efficient solar panels can help you replenish your battery quickly after use.

-To help you sort through the vast amount of data, we’ve narrowed down the top five most efficient solar panels.
+Method: To help you sort through the vast amount of data, we’ve narrowed down the top five most efficient solar panels.
 To determine the most efficient solar panels, we looked at each top manufacturer’s performance in the following categories and compiled the information:

 most efficient solar panels